hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

   # Can only be disabled for commercial products.
   # Open source projects are required to advertise the fact that they're packaged with Conveyor.
   show-conveyor-badge = true

+  # If you need to move your download site to a different URL, set this so your
+  # users automatically get updated to the new location.
+  move-from {
+    base-url = old-site.com/downloads
+    copy-to = "//user@myserver.com/var/www/old-downloads"
+  }
 }
 ```